asyncapi/website/pages/docs/concepts/asyncapi-document/add-server.md

       description: Test MQTT server
 ```

-In this example main `servers` section contains a list of servers but their definitions are sharable.
-You can also put servers definitions in a separate location and share across multiple AsyncAPI documents.
+In this example, the main `servers` section lists multiple servers with sharable definitions.
+You can also store these server definitions separately and use them across various AsyncAPI documents.

 ## Channel only on specific server

-Your AsyncAPI document can describe an application that receives messages on one channel from server operating over MQTT, but sends messages on another channel operating over Kafka.
-This means you have two servers defined, but your channels are not available on all servers.
-In other words, you have one channel available only on MQTT server, and one channel available only on Kafka server.
-You can describe it in AsyncAPI document by adding `servers` array directly to channel.
-It should contain references to respective servers definitions.
+Your AsyncAPI document can outline an application that receives messages on a channel from an MQTT server, while sending messages on a different channel via a Kafka server.
+This setup requires defining two servers, with each channel being exclusive to one server – one channel is only available on the MQTT server and the other only on the Kafka server.
+The AsyncAPI document describes this by adding a `servers` array to each channel, containing references to the respective server definitions.

 Here's an example of how to add a server reference to a channel: